pantheonuk

 Tuition Fees for International Students

-Unlike domestic fees, international students pay substantially higher tuition fees without any subsidies from the government.
-These fees are at the student’s own expense and may vary significantly from one institution to another.
-International students must plan their finances accordingly for these costs.
+Unlike domestic fees, international tuition fees are higher because they are not subsidised by the government.
+These fees are fully self-financed and vary significantly from one institution to another and from one course to another.
+International students must therefore plan their finances carefully.

 Factors Influencing University Fees